 Philippe’s career in antique restoration and furniture repair has spanned over four decades.
-His story started in the Georgetown neighborhood of Washington D.C. in the 1970’s working in his family shop “Georgetown refinishing” He studied cabinet making and antiques under his late father Claude Huret.
+His story started in the Georgetown neighborhood of Washington D.C. in the 1970’s working in his family shop “Georgetown refinishing” He studied cabinet making and antique furniture under his late father Claude Huret.
 Claude was a Parisian cabinet maker who immigrated to the United States in the 1950’s with his wife who was working with the French Embassy in Washington D.C..
 When their father Claude Huret retired in 1978 Georgetown refinishing was carried on by the two brothers.
 The Huret Borthers worked for years to gain the reputation as the premier furniture repair shop in Washington D.C. working for Collin Powell and numerous other well known politicians and interior designers in Washington D.C.
 The brothers were covered in May 2005 issue of The Washingtonian magazine as seen here.
 Dominique decided to sell the family furniture repair business to an outside interest in 2007 and move south to Florida where he now operates Bartram Furniture restoration.
 Philippe eventually came into association with Clair & Co around 2008.

 Philippe has extensive knowledge of period antiques and high end furniture..
 He is talented at modifications, antique restoration and bespoke hand rubbed finishes.
 He is also a talent musician, a dog lover and spends most of his free time outdoors.